aryamonani/warehouse-store-user-spending/README.md

     Implements a Flask server providing a `/ggmap` API endpoint.
     Uses `Google Places Text Search API` to find store locations based on text queries.
     Returns a list of store names, addresses, latitude/longitude coordinates, and place IDs.

+  - **`car_counter.ipynb`:**
+    The `car_counter.ipynb` notebook provides an end-to-end demonstration of how to detect and count cars in a set of images using a pre-trained YOLOv5 model.
+This notebook is particularly useful if you want to quickly evaluate parking lot occupancy or run inference on a custom folder of images.

+      1. *Model Loading:*
+         - Automatically downloads or loads a YOLOv5 model (e.g., `best.pt`) trained on the aerial-cars-dataset or any other relevant dataset.
+         - Optionally sets the confidence threshold to filter out low-confidence detections.

+      2. *Image Inference:*
+         - Iterates through all images in a specified folder (e.g., `/content/drive/MyDrive/images`) and runs YOLOv5 inference.
+         - Outputs bounding boxes, class labels, and confidence scores for each detection.

+      3. *Car Counting:*
+         - Aggregates the number of detections labeled as "car" for each image.
+         - Saves the results to a JSON file (e.g., `car_counts.json`), mapping image filenames to their respective car counts.

+      4. *Visualization:*
+         - Optionally renders bounding boxes on images to help visually verify detection results.
+         - Displays a subset of images in the notebook with bounding boxes drawn around detected cars.

   These files posed challenges in terms of asynchronous processing, error handling, and ensuring compatibility across different environments (Google Colab and Drexel’s TUX server).